happyharrycn/AdaPerFormer/README.md

 ```

 ## Data Preparation
-1. Download the original video data from [data](https://www.crcv.ucf.edu/THUMOS14/download.html) and use the [I3D](https://github.com/piergiaj/pytorch-i3d) backbone to extract the features.
+1. Download the original video data from [thuoms](https://www.crcv.ucf.edu/THUMOS14/download.html) and use the [I3D](https://github.com/piergiaj/pytorch-i3d) backbone to extract the features.
 2. Place I3D_features into the folder `./data`

-* The folder structure should look like
+* The folder structure should look like follows:
 ```
 This folder
 │   README.md